sparkofreason/hash-meta/README.md

 ```

 hash-meta will deal with different tags in nested
-forms, as long as they are defined with `defhashtag`.
+forms, as long as they are defined with `defreader-n`.
 So this
 also works (assuming definitions for `pp` and `p2`):

 ```clojure